 59. HUGH ROY ‘Rule The Nation’ (Single A Side September 1970)

-Though not the first DJ to make records, with the skill and fire to hold a crowd with his voice alone, U Roy wasn’t referred to as ‘The Originator’ for nothing.
+Though not the first DJ to make records, with the skill and fire to hold a crowd using his voice alone, U Roy wasn’t referred to as ‘The Originator’ for nothing.

 60. JAMES BROWN ‘Get Up I Feel Like Being A Sex Machine’ (Single A Side September 1970)

 Sick of James Brown’s complete works being reduced to this timeless firebomb, funk devotees often dismiss ‘Sex Machine’ out of hand.
-Sure it can feel like it’s never off the radio, is a permanent feature in countless films and has become universal shorthand for ‘funk’, but it continues to mark the moment when seventies culture truly cut itself loose from the ghost of the sixties.
+Sure, it can feel like it’s never off the radio, is a permanent feature in countless films and has become universal shorthand for ‘funk’, but in my mind it continues to mark the moment when seventies culture cut itself loose from the ghost of the sixties.